ladvoc/BijectiveDictionary/README.md

 to access the other.

-The following example demonstrates creating a bijective dictionary from a dictionary literal that maps time zones to their corresponding UTC offsets:
+The following example demonstrates creating a bijective dictionary from a dictionary literal that maps IANA time zones to their corresponding UTC offsets (not considering daylight savings time):

 ```swift
 var timeZones: BijectiveDictionary = [